hrvach/uplatnica/README.md

 * postanski_i_grad_primatelja (<= 27)
 * opis_placanja (<= 35)

-Make sure not to exceed the lengths to generate a valid 2D barcode.
+Make sure not to exceed the lengths in order to generate a valid 2D barcode.

 Data example and usage
 -----